Positive, Negative, & Constant Rates of Movement

 Forward Water Shaped Loops Are Formed by Proper Rate of Arm Movement with Stop (click for YouTube video)

 The intent of loop control uses many types of accelerations as that is what helps to create many other types of layouts.
 This optimal control allows the caster to solve each casting/layout situation and develop their bag of tricks.
 Sometimes the cast and line need to go straight upriver, sometimes curve right or left, other times the line may go around an obstacle, the caster may want the line to puddle in front or have S-curves in the layout.
 Sometimes the fly needs to be tucked in and driven straight down deep.
 Other times it may be tucked in so lightly that a weighted fly hits the water as if attached to a parachute.
 As you can see, the list can become lengthy for mastering line control.

 Acceleration exists in three forms: negative, constant, and positive.
-Be sure to check out the page on rod load.
 These three varying amounts of acceleration will change the rod load.
 Think of the rod load as being able to engage different sections of the rod.
 The simplistic approach is to imagine bending it from a tip-flex cast all the way to the cork handle.
 What rate of acceleration enables you to cover this spectrum?
 All of them are used in fishing casts!

 During a lesson, conveying the rate of movement for a particular acceleration is usually the most difficult task to fix.
 Most casters use too much acceleration.
 Back off and think smooth application and chances are you will have a light bulb moment occur!